 Use this play to assess the likelihood that a key employee will leave the business.
 Prevent negative impact on integration plans and ongoing operation of the combined business.

 Premature exit of key employees can significantly affect both integration plans and ongoing operation of the combined business.
-In many cases, exodus of certain critical team members can destroy deal value.
+In many cases, an exodus of certain critical team members can destroy deal value.